viswa2/DevOps/terraform/terraform-associate-2024/terraform-README.md

 Terraform workspaces enables us to manage multiple set of deployments form the same sets of configuration file.
 Each workspace having it's own .tf state file.
 Workspaces containing `terraform.tfstate.d` file.

-terraform workspace # It will give the list of subcommand options terraform workspace `list` # List out the available workpsaces terraform workspace `show` # It will shows the current workspace terraform workspace `select dev` # If you want to switch the workspace terraform workspace `new prod` # It will create the new workspace name called prod and switch the same workspace. terraform workspace `delete`   # If you want to delete the workspace.
+terraform workspace # It will give the list of subcommand options

+terraform workspace `list` # List out the available workpsaces

+terraform workspace `show` # It will shows the current workspace

+terraform workspace `select dev` # If you want to switch the workspace

+terraform workspace `new prod` # It will create the new workspace name called prod and switch the same workspace.

+terraform workspace `delete`   # If you want to delete the workspace.

+**Terraform .gitignore**

+When you ran the terraform init, plan and apply commands there are certain folders were created i.e .`terraform, .terraform.lock.hcl, terraform.tfstate, terraform.tfstate.backup` etc. All this folders and files not required to push into the source code repo.

+Create a `.gitignore` and add the names of all this folder and file names git will ignore while pushing the changes into the git repo.

+## Terraform Backends ##

+`Challange with local backend`: Nowadays terraform project is handled and collaborated by an entire team.
+Storing the state file in local laptop will not allow collaboration.

+`Remote Backend`: Terraform uses persisted state data to keep track of the resources it manages.
+There are so many available backends are there i.e remote, azurerm, consual, s3, kubernetes etc. In our use case we are using s3 backend.

+1. Create the bucket manually in any region.
+2. Create a folder path where you want to store the `terraform.tfstate` file.
+3. Add backend configuration in your terraform configuration files `backend.tf`.
+4. Check the more detilas for `remote-backend/backend.tf`

+**State File Locking**

+ Whenever you are performing write operation, terraform would lock the state file.
+This is important as otherwise during your ongoing terrafoirm apply operations, if others also try the same, it can corrupt the state file.

+ `Note:` Teraaform has a `force-unlock` command to manually unlock the state if unlocking failed.
+Where unlock should be used to unlock your own lock in the situation where unlocking failed.

+**State locking in S3**

+1. Create the dynamodb table and add the Partition key name `LockID` with type of String.
+2. Add the dyanmodb_table name in the `backend.tf` configuration.

+By default s3 doesn't support state locking functionality.
+You need to make use of `dynamodb table to acheive state locking functionality`.

+State locking with the dynamodb check the details `remote-backend/backend.tf`

+**Terraform State Management**

+terraform state list # List out the resources with the state file.

+terraform state show `aws_instance.myec2` # Here `aws_instance.myec2` is one of the resource of state file, the command gives fulll details of resouce.

+terraform state pull # Pull current state and output to stdout

+terraform state push # Update remote state from a local state file

+terraform state rm # Is used to remove items from the terraform state

+terraform state mv aws_instance.myec2 aws_instance.my-demo-ec2 # It's moving the resoure name without destroying and re-creating the resource.